AntCay/Intro2AI/README.md

 # Chinese Checkers Game

-A simple Chinese Checkers game built with Python and Pygame.
+A simple Two-Player Chinese Checkers game built with Python and Pygame.

 ## Table of Contents